madetech/blog/posts/hiring_software_company.md

-# Hiring Engineers - The Questions
+# Effective duidiligance on a software company

-It's difficult to hire good programmers,
+It's difficult to hire good engineers, especially when you're not a programmer yourself.

 In this post, we take you through the traits we look for in engineers and what we would consider to be positive indicators and what you should be wary of.